 Digital illustration of a public status page dashboard showing service statuses in green, yellow, and red.

-A public status page is a simple but powerful tool that shows your system's operational status to your users in real time.
-It communicates outages, maintenance windows, and performance issues clearly — without requiring your team to answer the same questions again and again.
+A public status page is a simple yet powerful tool that displays your system's operational status to anyone in real time.
+It provides clear updates on outages, maintenance schedules, and performance metrics — without forcing your team to answer the same support questions repeatedly.

 What Makes a Status Page “Public”?